Jill Stein

-Early life
+Early life and education

-Stein was born in Chicago, Illinois, the daughter of Gladys (née Wool) and Joseph Stein.
-She was raised in Highland Park, Illinois.
-Her parents were descended from Russian Jews, and Stein was raised in a Reform Jewish household, attending Chicago's North Shore Congregation Israel.
+Jill Ellen Stein was born on May 14, 1950, in Chicago, Illinois, and raised in nearby Highland Park, Illinois.
+Her father Joseph was an attorney while her mother Gladys was a stay-at-home mom.
+Stein was raised in a Reform Jewish household, attending Chicago's North Shore Congregation Israel.

 In 1973, Stein graduated magna cum laude from Harvard College, where she studied psychology, sociology, and anthropology.
 She then attended Harvard Medical School and graduated in 1979.
-After graduating from Harvard Medical School, Stein practiced internal medicine for 25 years at Beth Israel Deaconess Medical Center, Simmons College Health Center, and Harvard Pilgrim Health Care, which are all located in the Boston area.
-She also served as an instructor of medicine at Harvard Medical School.
+Stein practiced medicine in the Boston area for 25 years.
+She also served as an instructor in internal medicine at Harvard Medical School.